ashleyholen/ashleyholen/README.md

 # Nice to meet you!
-My name is Ashley!
+My name is Ashley

 - 📘 Chaminade University of Honolulu Alum
 - 💻 B.S.
 Data Science, Analytics, and Visualization, B.S.
 Computer Science, Minor in Mathematics, Certifications GIS and Environmental Analytics